 - your name and your dependent's name

 - the name and contact details of your official financial sponsor

 - the length of sponsorship

-If the financial sponsorship only covers part of your dependant's living costs, you must provide documents to show the remaining maintenance requirement.
+If the financial sponsorship only covers part of your dependent's living costs, you must provide documents to show the remaining maintenance requirement.

 Evidence of your relationship

-If you are applying to extend your Student / Tier 4 dependant visa, you do not need to provide any evidence of your relationship to the main visa holder.
+If you are applying to extend your Student dependent visa, you do not need to provide any evidence of your relationship to the main visa holder.

-If you are applying for a dependant visa for the first time, you will need to provide one of the following forms of evidence to prove your relationship to the main visa holder.
+If you are applying for a dependent visa for the first time, you will need to provide one of the following forms of evidence to prove your relationship to the main visa holder.